Eric Yap: Congressman of Benguet

 Yap was elected as Representative for Benguet's lone congressional district by a landslide over his closest rival, Itogon mayor Victor Palangdan in the 2022 May elections.

+In the 2025 elections, another landslide victory for Yap was recorded with 144,093 votes, although his proclamation was suspended due to a disqualification complaint regarding his citizenship which was dismissed for lack of evidence in June 2025.

 Personal life

 Yap is a close friend of Paolo Duterte.
+He resides in Alphaland Baguio Mountain Lodges in Loacan, Itogon, Benguet, a luxury master-planned development owned by the same company that runs Balesin Island Club.

 Yap was a judge at the finals night of Miss Universe Philippines 2020, the pageant's first edition.